django/deps/draft/0006-channels.rst

         Group('chat-'+label).send({'text': json.dumps(m.as_dict())})

-Notice that this looks fairly similar to an HTTP view, except that instead of a request in recieves a message, and it doesn't return a response.
+Notice that this looks fairly similar to an HTTP view, except that instead of a request in receives a message, and it doesn't return a response.
 Channels are uni-directional, so to send data back to the browser we need to send it on a *response channel*.
 In this case, we broadcast to a `group
 <https://channels.readthedocs.io/en/latest/getting-started.html#groups>`_,